 Montserrat, just 40 minutes away from the villa, is considered to be the most important and beautiful of all the mountains in Catalonia.
 Its formidable massif has Natural Park status and its Benedictine monastery is home to the oldest choristers’ conservatory in Europe, not to mention an important library of some 300,000 volumes.

 A day out in Barcelona is another popular choice.
-Catalonia's cosmopolitan capital is one hour from the villa.
+Catalonia's cosmopolitan capital is just over one hour from the villa.